Beyonce – Formation Lyrics Review & Lyrics Meaning

 Queen B is showing off her influence in the world as an artist.
 She and her husband are undoubtedly one of the richest and most powerful couples.
 Beyonce tells people that if people give her the respect she truly deserves, then she wouldn’t mind giving them some exposure by featuring in a song.
 She can change someone’s lifestyle overnight.

 Always stay gracious, best revenge is your paper

 Beyonce encourages people to work hard and earn money so as to live a better life.
 Do not feel oppressed by negative people around you.
 Always be gracious, become a wise spender and live your life freely.

-The targeted audience of this song must be of the age group 18 to 35.
+The targeted audience of this song must be the age group 18 to 35.
 The song is extremely well produced and it is extremely empowering.
-People who feel low of themselves often might find Beyonce’s music very relatable and uncountable.
+People who feel low about themselves often might find Beyonce’s music very relatable and uncountable.

 I give ‘Formation’ by Beyonce a strong 08/10 n the Lyrics Review category.
 Dear Beyonce, thank you for existing.